PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 2.  **<span class="underline">Data Processing Impact Assessment.</span>**

-    1. To make sure that our current or prospective processing activities do not/will not violate the Data Subjects’ rights, Playform must, where required by Data Protection Laws, conduct the Data Processing Impact Assessment (DPIA), a risk-based assessment of the processing and search for the measures to mitigate the risks.
+    1. To make sure that our current or prospective processing activities do not/will not violate the Data Subjects’ rights, PlayForm must, where required by Data Protection Laws, conduct the Data Processing Impact Assessment (DPIA), a risk-based assessment of the processing and search for the measures to mitigate the risks.
 The Privacy Manager must make